cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Where the likelihood in the top is the value of the likelihood at a point $\vec{\mu}$ [profiled over](/what_combine_does/fitting_concepts/#profiling) $\vec{\theta}$; and the likelihood on the bottom is at the best fit point.

-Then the confience region can be defined as the region where the p-value of the observed test-statistic is less than the confidence level:
+Then the confidence region can be defined as the region where the p-value of the observed test-statistic is less than the confidence level:

 $$ \{ \vec{\mu}_{\mathrm{CL}} \} =  \{ \vec{\mu} : p_{\vec{\mu}} \lt \mathrm{CL} \}.$$